Configuration

 oidc_storage

 Section titled “oidc_storage”Computed from bootstrap — never persisted.
-This section is built entirely from bootstrap environment variables (STORAGE_ADAPTER, OIDC_STORAGE_ADAPTER, REDIS_*, STORAGE_MONGODB_URI) at runtime.
-It cannot be set via file config or admin panel.
+Built from STORAGE_ADAPTER, OIDC_STORAGE_ADAPTER, REDIS_*, and STORAGE_MONGODB_URI at runtime.
+Cannot be set via file config or admin panel.

 integrations